Monty Hall: Monty Hall Problem

-Hall gave an explanation of the solution to that problem in an interview with The New York Times reporter John Tierney in 1991.
+Hall explained the solution to that problem in an interview with The New York Times reporter John Tierney in 1991.
 In the article, Hall pointed out that because he had control over the way the game progressed, playing on the psychology of the contestant, the theoretical solution did not apply to the show's actual gameplay.
 He said he was not surprised at the experts' insistence that the probability was 1 out of 2.
 "That's the same assumption contestants would make on the show after I showed them there was nothing behind one door," he said.
 "They'd think the odds on their door had now gone up to 1 in 2, so they hated to give up the door no matter how much money I offered.
 By opening that door we were applying pressure.
 We called it the Henry James treatment.
 It was 'The Turn of the Screw.'"
-Hall clarified that as a game show host he was not required to follow the rules of the puzzle as Marilyn vos Savant often explains in her weekly column in Parade, and did not always allow a person the opportunity to switch.
+Hall clarified that as a game show host, he was not required to follow the rules of the puzzle as Marilyn vos Savant often explains in her weekly column in Parade, and did not always allow a person the opportunity to switch.
 For example, he might open their door immediately if it was a losing door, might offer them money to not switch from a losing door to a winning door, or might only allow them the opportunity to switch if they had a winning door.
 "If the host is required to open a door all the time and offer you a switch, then you should take the switch," he said.
 "But if he has the choice whether to allow a switch or not, beware.
 Caveat emptor.
 It all depends on his mood."

-The Monty Hall problem was mentioned in an episode of the first season of the television drama NUMB3RS, in the 2008 movie 21, in the television series Brooklyn Nine-Nine in the episode "Skyfire Chronicle" (season 4 episode 8), and in the novel The Curious Incident of the Dog in the Night-Time.
-A detailed explanation and rationale for the solution to this problem is presented in the book The World's 200 Hardest Brainteasers by Gary Gruber.
-In 2011, it was showcased on an episode of the show MythBusters.